 Teacher in Charge: Mrs G. Fernandez

 Classical Studies is about the ancient Greek and Roman civilizations.
-The course is both challenging and exciting and is designed to interest students of different abilities and educational backgrounds.
+The course is both challenging and exciting and is designed to interest students of different abilities and educational / cultural backgrounds.

 It focuses on:

 - Famous people who influenced the ideas and values of ancient people and shaped the world we live in.

 - Myths about ancient Gods and heroes, the messages they teach and how & why they still captivate and intrigue modern society.

 - Significant events and their impact on our lives and the lives of ancient people.